FAQ about low-carbohydrate diets and mental health

 If a whole-foods low-carbohydrate or ketogenic diet doesn’t bring you the benefits you were hoping for, take heart!
 There are additional adjustments you can make that your brain may appreciate.
 Eating a low-carbohydrate diet supports healthy brain metabolism, but other aspects of nutrition matter, too.

 Just because a diet is low in carbohydrate doesn’t guarantee it contains everything your brain needs for optimal function.
-Nutrient deficiencies such as iron, zinc, and B12 deficiency can all contribute to poor mental health, so it’s important to discuss nutrient deficiency testing with your health care provider, include some animal foods in your diet if you can, and learn which foods increase risk for deficiencies.
-If you eat a vegan or vegetarian diet, careful supplementation is mandatory, as plant foods lack several essential nutrients.
-For more detailed information about these topics, read: “Your brain on plants: micronutrients and mental health.”
+Nutrient deficiencies such as iron, zinc, and B12 deficiency can all contribute to poor mental health, so it’s important to discuss nutrient deficiency testing with your health care provider, include some animal foods in your diet if you can, and learn which foods increase risk for deficiencies.11 If you eat a vegan diet, it is mandatory to keep track of these nutrients and to consider the need for supplementation, as plant foods lack several essential nutrients.
+12 This guide can help you meet your essential nutrition needs on a low-carb vegan diet.

-There are studies suggesting that many children with ADHD can improve significantly on low-allergen diets, and gluten reactivity has been convincingly linked to some cases of autism and psychosis.8 Although low-carbohydrate diets tend to be naturally low in gluten, they are rarely gluten-free due to hidden sources of gluten lurking in processed and prepared foods.9
+There are studies suggesting that many children with ADHD can improve significantly on low-allergen diets, and gluten reactivity has been convincingly linked to some cases of autism and psychosis.14 Although low-carbohydrate diets tend to be naturally low in gluten, they are rarely gluten-free due to hidden sources of gluten lurking in processed and prepared foods.15

 Do I have to be perfect about my diet?

-Expecting perfection is usually a recipe for failure.
-Changing any lifelong habit is hard.
+Expecting perfection can be a recipe for failure.16 Changing any lifelong habit is hard.
 Do your best, but aim for progress, not perfection.
-It’s difficult to let go of carbohydrates — especially the refined carbohydrates — because they are delicious, convenient, inexpensive, and addictive.11 If you aren’t successful on your first attempt, try again later.
+It’s difficult to let go of carbohydrates — especially the refined carbohydrates — because they are delicious, convenient, inexpensive, and potentially addictive.17 If you aren’t successful on your first attempt, try again later.
 Like any new behavior, it gets easier with practice.
-It’s common to fall off the wagon from time to time or to intentionally take breaks on special occasions.
+It’s not uncommon to fall off the wagon from time to time or to intentionally take breaks on special occasions.
 Don’t judge yourself — stay curious about your experiences and learn from your mistakes.

 Who are you underneath all that sugar?